-• The official Report of Failure of a Final Oral Examination, the copy of the Procedures for the Final Oral Examination of an Ed.D.
-Student (this document), and any hardcopy version of the dissertation copy used by the GFR are all returned to the Graduate College.
-Proper disposition of the dissertation is especially important if the dissertation contains intellectual property that is intended for patent or a book contract.

-• The GFR delivers the signed copy of the Defense Committee Approval page (on white paper with original signatures in blue or black ink of all voting members of the defense committee) to the Graduate College by the close of business on the next business day after the final oral examination.
+- The official Report of Failure of a Final Oral Examination, the copy of the Procedures for the Final Oral Examination of a Ph.D.
+Student (this document), and the dissertation copy are all returned to the Graduate College.
+Proper disposition of the dissertation is especially important if the dissertation contains intellectual property that is intended for patent or a book contract. - The GFR delivers the signed copy of the Defense Committee Approval page (on white paper with original signatures of all voting members of the defense committee) to the Graduate College by the close of business on the next business day after the final oral examination.
 The Defense Committee Approval page will eventually be included in the student file kept by the Graduate College.

-• The GFR gives the copy of the Final Reading Approval page on white paper to the chair of the supervisory committee.
+• The GFR gives all copies of the Final Reading Approval page on white paper to the chair of the supervisory committee.
 The Final Reading Approval page is not to be signed by the chair until after any modifications to the dissertation that are required by the defense committee are completed by the student, and the chair has reviewed the final version of the dissertation and found it to be satisfactory.
-Since modifications required by the defense committee normally require significant effort by the student, the actual signing of the Final Reading Approval page usually takes place several days or weeks after the final oral examination.
-The student is responsible for delivering the Final Reading Approval page (on white paper with the original signature in blue or black ink of the chair of the supervisory committee) to the Graduate College as part of the submission package for the format review by the Graduate College.

-For delivery of documents, the Graduate College is located in Room 307 in Riverfront Hall and is open 8:00 AM-5:00 PM Monday-Friday on all days that the university is open for business.
+Since modifications required by the defense committee normally require significant effort by the student, the actual signing of the Final Reading Approval pages usually takes place several days or weeks after the final oral examination.
+The student is responsible for delivering the Final Reading Approval page (on white paper with the original signature of the chair of the supervisory committee) to the Graduate College as part of the submission package for the format review by the Graduate College.
+For delivery of documents, the Graduate College is located in Room 307 in Riverfront Hall and is open 8:00 a.m. to 5:00 p.m.
+Monday-Friday on all days that the university is open for business.

-VII.
+VIII.
 Disposition of Documents in the Case of Fail